lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

 - If we have a binary set of features, then the Dot product over them is basically a count of the number of similar features!
     - If we have a range of numeric values then our Embedding similarity metrics will help us calculate the score between items based on similar dimensions

+For content based filtering, common evaluation metrics are based on similarities of items, such as Cosine distance of item vectors

 | Pros | Cons |
 |------|------|
 | Don't need user information for items| |